praetorian-inc/praetorian-cli/README.md

 The CLI has a plugin engine for you to extend the CLI without changing its internals.
 Your script is imported to the CLI context so it has full and authenticated access to the SDK.

-To write a script, clone this repoository and install the CLI locally:
+To write a script, clone this repository and install the CLI locally:

 ```zsh
 $ git clone git@github.com:praetorian-inc/praetorian-cli.git